electricimp/GoogleMaps/README.md

 | *date*         | The request date as a Squirrel *date()* object                            |
 | *dateStr*      | The request date as a string in `YYYY-MM-DD HH-MM-SS` format             |

-#### Returns
+#### getTimezone Returns

-If the *callback* parameter was not passed, an instance of [Promise](https://github.com/electricimp/Promise) will be returned.
-If an error occured while processing the request, this Promise will be rejected with a description of the error.
-Otherwise, this Promise will be resolved with [a table containing the results from Google](#timezone-result-table).<br/>
+- If the *callback* parameter was not specified or was *null*, an instance of [Promise](https://github.com/electricimp/Promise) is returned.
+If an error has occurred, this Promise is rejected with String - description of the error.
+Otherwise, this Promise is resolved with Table [Timezone Result](#timezone-result) - timezone information.
-If a callback function was passed into the method, nothing will be returned.
+- If the *callback* parameter was specified, nothing is returned.

 #### Example 1